May 1968: the Thalidomide trial - history and photos

-The company was born in 1946 during the allied occupation of West Germany and made its fortune when the veto of the occupiers on the local production of penicillin, which the factory of Stolberg (near the Belgian border) had started marketing with large revenues.
+The company was born in 1946 during the Allied occupation of West Germany and made its fortune when the occupiers' veto on local production of penicillin, which the factory of Stolberg (near the Belgian border) had started marketing with great revenues.
 Grunenthal was one spin off of a small soap company whose property was heavily implicated with Nazism and that in the XNUMXs it had taken over factories owned by Jewish entrepreneurs.

 In 1945 la Wirtz family took on a large number of ex Nazis, among which the Doctor Heinrich Muckter, already implicated in the experiments on Polish Jews of Krakow ghetto, who was put in charge of Grunenthal's experimentation and research.
 With him there were two more in the company staff doctors of SS: Heinz Baumkotter and Ernst-Gunther Shenck.
 From 1960 to 1974, Martin Stemmler was one of the top management, one of the strongest supporters of racial hygiene theory during Nazism.

 Thalidomide was a hypnotic calming whose studies began in 1954 and continued until they were placed on the market under the trade name of Contergan occurred during the 1957.
-During the three years of drug development, Grunenthal led one culpably deficient clinical trial, never testing Thalidomide on pregnant subjects (both animal and human) and limiting itself only in some cases to the administration to breastfeeding women.
+During the three years of drug development, Grunenthal led one culpably deficient clinical trial, never testing Thalidomide on pregnant subjects (both animals and humans) and limiting itself only in some cases to administration to breastfeeding women.

-Despite this, the drug got the go-ahead, which was followed by a big one hype soothing advertisement "non-toxic"At the time of its introduction on the international market, the company insisted on the beneficial action of the drug just like remedy for nausea in pregnancy.
+Despite this, the drug got the go-ahead, which was followed by a big one hype soothing advertisement "non-toxic"When it was launched on the international market, the company insisted on the beneficial action of the drug just like remedy for nausea in pregnancy.
 Contergan, sold under various trade names, will be popularized in 47 countries of the world and will shortly become the best sellers of the German pharmaceutical company.

 Nobody at the time could have imagined that Grunenthal was not in possession of the clinical evidence on pregnant women regarding the possible collateral damage of Thalidomide, so the drug was widely used being moreover a over the counter medicine sold without prescription.